 (Posted January 2021) – Since March 2020, we have spent time in the spiritual wilderness.
 If you have felt disconnected from God and the church, you are not alone.
 We have all felt that way!
 The good news is God never leaves us in the wilderness.
 In 2021, God is leading St. John’s through the wilderness to new life and spiritual renewal with a special parish-wide edition of Growing in Grace, a course for adults on the basics of the Christian faith.

 It is not necessary to register in advance.
 We encourage everyone to attend a class to learn what it’s all about.
 Check out the FAQ below.
-And if you missed a class, we invite you to listen to a podcast of a recent class or view the video recording.
+And if you missed a class in spring 2021, we invite you to view the video recording.
 If you’d like to take part, or if you have questions about the confirmation process, please contact Claire Dodd, membership director.

 Why are we St. John’s?